Toronto sound (hip-hop): Beginnings

 Drake's So Far Gone (2009), Thank Me Later (2010) and Take Care (2011) and The Weeknd's trio of mixtapes House of Balloons, Thursday and Echoes of Silence (2011) played pivotal roles in popularizing this sound.
-So Far Gone introduced a blend of rap and R&B with introspective lyrics and atmospheric production, while Take Care further refined this style, with Drake collaborating with The Weeknd on several songs.
-The Weeknd's early mixtapes complemented this evolution with its dark, ethereal production.
+So Far Gone introduced a blend of rap and R&B with introspective lyrics and atmospheric production, and Take Care further refined this style, with Drake collaborating with The Weeknd on several songs.
+The Weeknd's early mixtapes complemented this evolution with their dark, ethereal production.
 Together, these releases defined the Toronto sound, influencing global music trends and artists to integrate its elements into their own work.

 The city's cultural diversity, particularly its Caribbean and African communities, has also shaped the sound, incorporating elements of dancehall, reggae, afrobeat and downtempo.
-This fusion, combined with a minimalist production style that emphasizes atmosphere over complexity, has contributed to the character of style.
+This fusion, combined with a minimalist production style that emphasizes atmosphere over complexity, laid the foundation of its identity.
+Neighbourhoods such as Regent Park, Jane and Finch, Lawrence Heights, Chester Le, Alexandra Park, and Rexdale have been identified as centers of the scene, producing artists such as Smoke Dawg, Robin Banks, Top5, Pengz, K Money, and Moula1st.

 Rise in popularity internationally

 Drake's Thank Me Later album charted at number 1 on the Billboard 200.
-It spawned well-performing singles which introduced a broader American audience to this emerging subgenre of alternative rap and hip hop.
-The Weeknd's House of Balloons was critically acclaimed and written about through several music publications, further introducing the Toronto sound to different audiences.
+It spawned well-performing singles which introduced a broader American audience to this emerging subgenre of alternative hip hop.
+The Weeknd's House of Balloons mixtape was critically acclaimed and covered by several music publications, further introducing the Toronto sound to different audiences.

 The production on ‘Climax’ lends itself to ‘House of Balloons’ era @theweeknd...When I heard those early [Weeknd] records they blew my mind — soulful in their silences, and a spacey iconic voice that felt uniquely internet.
 The idea of R&B having dark edges was what I wanted to bring to @usher.